topeberti/Polilingo/Docs/Database.md

 - Row Level Security (RLS) must be enabled on all user-related tables

+- **Performance Optimization**: RLS policies should wrap `auth.uid()` calls in a subquery `(SELECT auth.uid())` to prevent row-by-row re-evaluation and improve query performance.

+- **Consolidated Policies**: Avoid multiple permissive policies for the same role and action on a single table.
+Consolidate logic into single policies for better maintainability and performance.

 - Users can read/write their own data (User Progress, User Session History, User Gamification Stats, etc.) including updates